jakejosh6751/Exploring-Sales-Insights/README.md

 **Insights:**

-i) Adding 89 new products between 2 fiscal years indicates the company’s initiative to provide a broader range of choices for customers, suggesting the market is expanding or diversifying.
+- Adding 89 new products between 2 fiscal years indicates the company’s initiative to provide a broader range of choices for customers, suggesting the market is expanding or diversifying.

-ii) This also indicates possible increased innovation within the industry, with companies launching new products or variants to capture market share.
+- This also indicates possible increased innovation within the industry, with companies launching new products or variants to capture market share.

 3. **How many unique products are in each segment?**